chrisdeaner/chrisdeaner.github.io/_posts/news/2024-04-29-european-outlets.md

 ---
 layout: page
-title: "Want to buy pre-order our new LP in Europe?"
+title: "Want to pre-order/buy our new LP in Europe?"
 date: 2024-04-29 06:00:00 -0500
 tags: news
 excerpt_separator: <!--more-->